 A robot that damages the field will be removed from the field for the remainder of the game.
-Similarly a robot that poses a threat to the spectator's safety will also be removed.
-In such a case, a normal penalty kick will be awarded to the opposing team (cf. Section 3.8).
+Similarly, a robot that poses a threat to spectator safety will also be removed from the field for the remainder of the game.